-In this article we take a look at the weird names in Ethereum jargon and provide a very simple explanation for each term.
+In this article we take a look at Ethereum’s jargon while attempting to provide a simple explanation for each term.

 Ethereum: A world computer that is 100% decentralized.
-Since this computer does not actually exist, but is a disperse mass that cannot be seen, it was called Ethereum which derives from the ether which is the name given to the nothingness in space.
+Since this computer does not actually exist, but is a disperse mass that cannot be seen, it was called Ethereum which derives from the ether (the name given to the nothingness in outer space).

 Gas Price: How much ETH value to attribute to Gas for a given computation